 Disclaimer: despite the manufacturer calls them 6-person tents you will see that the size of these inflatable tents can vary a lot.
 I aimed to find those that truly offer the space that 6 person requires, but as I mentioned above, some may prove a bit tight for 6 adults.

 I can’t not mention the the Airgo Air Genus 800.
-The Air Genus 800 is supposed to sleep up to 8 people in two pods that face each other.
+The Air Genus 800 and its almost identical successor, the Eurohike Genus 800 are supposed to sleep up to 8 people in two pods that face each other.
 On paper it sleeps 4 in each room, however the rooms are only 250 cm wide, which leaves 62.5 cms for each person for sleeping.
-As you have seen above, the Berghaus Air 6 claims to be a 6 person tent with the same layout and same size bedrooms (and bigger head room…)
+While the Berghaus Air 6 claims to be a 6 person tent with the same layout and same size bedrooms (and bigger head room…)

 In terms of living space, on top of having two bedrooms there is a central living area too, but it really is big enough for two camping chairs and a small camping table.
 The tunnel design should maximise your living space and head height, but the Airgo Air Genus is only 180cms high.